-The department engages in clinically-based research that studies that impact of prematurity on development and health outcomes.
+The Education and Child Development Department engages in clinical-based research that studies the impact of prematurity on development and health outcomes.
 The research has implications for medical treatments, potential interventions and policy changes.

 - determines the long-term social-emotional and academic outcomes of 1st grade children with a history of prematurity.